1967 Quarter Value & No Mint Mark Guide

-Do you know that one old 1967 coin in your pocket may be a valuable rare 1967 quarter worth far more than its face value?
-Today, we are going to talk about the 1967 quarter error list, no mint mark worth, and what makes these pieces so special.
-No matter who you are - a seasoned collector or a beginner - we will equip you with the knowledge to spot a 1967 quarter worth money, and the best way to check collector coins for value.
+Do you know that one old coin in your pocket may be a valuable rare 1967 quarter worth far more than its face value?
+Today, we are going to talk about its error list, no mint mark worth, and what makes these pieces so special.
+No matter who you are - a collector or just interested in - we will equip you with the knowledge to spot 1967 quarters worth money, and the best way to check collector coins for value.

 Denomination